 Requesting the Chancellor

-J. Keith Motley, PhD is the eighth chancellor of the University of Massachusetts Boston.
-He leads an institution with more than 16,000 undergraduate and graduate students, a full-time and part-time faculty of more than 900, and a $294 million annual budget.
-Dr. Motley holds bachelor’s and master’s degrees from Northeastern University and a doctor of philosophy degree from Boston College.
-He also holds an honorary degree from Northeastern University.
+J. Keith Motley is the eighth chancellor of the University of Massachusetts Boston, a research university with 11 colleges and graduate schools and 17,000 students.
+Chancellor Motley oversees an ambitious strategic planning initiative to enhance the university’s academic offerings and research enterprise, grow enrollment to meet the increasing demand for a well-educated workforce, and similarly build the university as a resource of knowledge and public service.
+Dr. Motley holds bachelor’s and master’s degrees from Northeastern University and a doctor of philosophy from Boston College.
+He also holds an honorary degree awarded by Northeastern University.
 He is a graduate of the University of Pittsburgh’s Upward Bound Program.
 He is married to Angela Motley and is the proud father of Keith Allyn, Kayla Iman, and Jordan Kiara.
 For a full biography, please visit the chancellor's page.

 If you have an upcoming event at which you would like the chancellor to have a role (welcoming remarks, keynote speech, etc) please fill out and submit the electronic Chancellor Request Form as soon as possible and at least 3 weeks prior to your event.
 Once his schedule is reviewed a member of his staff will contact you to confirm or deny the request.
 If you have any questions you may contact the office at 617.287.6800.